 - Reactive vs Proactive– Typically, the account managers are reactive.
 Customers reach out to their AMs when they feel they’re stuck somewhere.
 Generally, they take action in response to client requests.
 In contrast, success managers are proactive which means that they would be there to help customers at every stage of their business lifecycle.

-- Collaboration timeline– AMs, generally, interact and get involved with the clients at the end of the customer lifecycle when it’s the time to renew and upgrade.
+- Collaboration timeline– AMs, generally, interact and involve with the clients at the end of the customer lifecycle when it’s the time to renew and upgrade.
 A CSM, on the other hand, interacts with the customers from day one.
-Handholding them, ensuring that they understand the product and use it optimally are his/her responsibilities.
+Handholding them, and ensuring that they understand the product and use it optimally are/her responsibilities.

-Now, we know the key distinctions between an account manager and a customer success manager.
+Now, we know the key distinctions between key account management vs customer success or customer success manager vs account managers.
 Sometimes, the account manager is also referred to as a technical account manager (TAM).
+Sometimes people confuse between technical account manager vs customer success manager.
 Many firms embrace TAMs as a key component of the company-wide customer success strategy.
 TAM focuses on technical support and the CSM focuses on the client’s business goals and strategies.

 Customer success is increasingly gathering attention owing to the recent popularity of the SaaS industry.
-CS is a tenet that is followed throughout the company.
-All the teams including marketing, product development, sales, etc are interlinked.
-They work together cohesively to follow Customer Success as a strategy.
-Account management, also, should be governed by the principles of CS for increasing the CLTV (Customer Lifetime Value).
+It is a tenet that the entire company follows.
+All teams including marketing, product development, sales, etc work closely to support the business growth.
+They work together to follow Customer Success as a strategy.
+The principles of Customer Success, usually, govern Account management that helps in increasing the CLTV (Customer Lifetime Value).

 Role of a Customer success operations manager (CS ops)